jackcannon/heroku-buildpack-env/README.md

 This buildpack allows you to include environment variables in your Heroku/Dokku deployments using a simple environment file.
 It automatically detects and loads environment variables from specified files during the build process.

+## Why?

+I like keeping project deployment configurations within the codebase.
+While `.buildpacks` files are helpful, some buildpacks require environment variables (like `NGINX_ROOT` for [heroku-buildpack-nginx](https://github.com/jackcannon/heroku-buildpack-nginx)), forcing server-side configuration.
+This adds complexity and prevents configuration updates through simple code changes.
+This "pre-buildpack" approach aims to maximize codebase-based deployment configuration.
+Deploying to a new server becomes streamlined: create the app and push the code.

 ## Supported Files

 The buildpack looks for the following files in your repository (in order):